 - greens

-As mentioned earlier, you can, of course, make your own veggie power bowl or add any ingredients that you like!
-Power bowl recipes are endless because they can be so personalized.
+As mentioned earlier, you can, of course, make your own quinoa power bowl recipe, l or add any ingredients that you like!
+These types of recipes are endless because they can be so personalized.

 If you’re more of a tofu person, just make it a tofu buddha bowl.